apache/cordova-docs/www/docs/es/3.1.0/cordova/contacts/ContactError/contactError.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: ContactError
 ---

 # ContactError

-A `ContactError` objeto se pasa a la `contactError` devolución de llamada cuando se produce un error.
+A `ContactError` objeto se pasa a la `[contactError](../parameters/contactError.html)` devolución de llamada cuando se produce un error.

 ## Propiedades